-3.5 Planning for Component 2 and Component 3: Externally Set Assignments
+3.5 Planning for Component 2: Externally Set Assignment

-The skills developed through the course should enable your learners to carry out supporting studies for Component 2, and if relevant Component 3.
+Preparation for this component will be carried out alongside Component 1.
+The skills developed through the course should enable your learners to carry out supporting studies for Component 2.

-In the lead up to the Externally Set Assignments your learners should be supported in selecting an appropriate starting point and developing a plan of how to approach this.
+In the lead up to Component 2 your learners should be supported in selecting an appropriate starting point and developing a plan of how to approach this.
 It is useful for them to write down what they intend to do, this helps to focus their intention and acts as a check list as their work progresses.
 They can be guided in terms of suitable research and experimentation in order that they meet their full potential.